-Class relations hasUsageContract Relation to a Contract regulating the usage of the ProductionDevice .
+Class relations hasUsageContract Relation to a Contract regulating the usage of the ProductionDevice . hasProductionDeviceOnStagePosition To associate a StagePosition with a ProductionDevice.
 Etc. Other class relationships can be associated to a ProductionDevice .
 Class Properties productionDeviceId An identifier associated to a ProductionDevice . productionDeviceType The type of the ProductionDevice e.g. a camcorder. productionDeviceName The name of the ProductionDevice . productionDeviceDescription A description of the ProductionDevice .
-Etc. Other class properties can be associated with a ProductionDevice .
+Etc. Many other class properties can be associated with a ProductionDevice .
 Examples of additional properties for a camcorder can be found in EBU Tech 3349 (Acquisition Metadata).